w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Serverevents-and-Giveaways.md

 - Server bankrobs (`/serverevents run serverbankrob`)
 - Split or Steal (`/serverevents run splitorsteal`)

-After an event has been hosted, you can pay the winner(s) out with the `/serverevents payout` command.
+Most server events pay out automatically, but if you decide to host an event that is not run through the bot, you can manually pay the winner(s) out with the `/serverevents payout` command.

 ---